atomisthq/docs/docs/reference/rug/path-expressions.md

 -   logically `and`ed and `or`ed
 -   grouped together by parentheses

-Rug tree expressions do not support variables and variable references.
+Rug path expressions do not support variables and variable references.

 ### Function Calls